|By Meara Geraty

 If it feels like billionaires control our elections, it’s because they do.
 If this makes you feel hopeless, keep reading to find out how we can stop this toxic cycle.

-The For the People Act is our best chance to stop billionaires from controlling our politics.
+The Freedom to Vote Act is our best chance to stop billionaires from controlling our politics.
 It won’t pass without your help.

-In addition to piloting innovative ways to get money out of our politics — like democracy voucher programs — and formally calling for the overturn of Citizens United, the For the People Act would shine a light on dark money, restrict the influence of PACs and lobbyists, and so much more.
+In addition to piloting innovative ways to get money out of our politics, the For the People Act would shine a light on dark money,.

-The Act passed the House earlier this year and will be voted on in the Senate in the coming months.
+The For the People Act passed the House earlier this year and now the Freedom to Vote Act will be voted on in the Senate in the coming months.
 Majorities of Americans — Democrats, Republicans, and Independents alike — support this powerful bill.
 So much so, billionaires are scrambling to figure out how to poison such a popular bill.

 Those same billionaires who control our elections — and the politicians who rake in their cash — are terrified of this bill passing, because it would give American voters real political power.
 They’ve already sunk over $20 million into a smear campaign in a desperate attempt to poison the bill.